Navteca/jupyterlab-voice-atlas/README.md

 There are a couple ways you can contribute to the extension:

-- [Opening issues](https://github.com/Navteca/jupyterlab-bxplorer/issues): you can open an issue either to report a bug, request an enhancement, ask a question, suggest a new feature, etc.
+- [Opening issues](https://github.com/Navteca/jupyterlab-voiceatlas/issues): you can open an issue either to report a bug, request an enhancement, ask a question, suggest a new feature, etc.
-- [Pull Requests](https://github.com/Navteca/jupyterlab-bxplorer/pulls): This would be awesome.
+- [Pull Requests](https://github.com/Navteca/jupyterlab-voiceatlas/pulls): This would be awesome.
 We suggest you to open an issue or comment an issue before creating the Pull Request.

-The extension uses a modified version of the [Chonky File Browser](https://chonky.io/) as its main component.
-You can find the modified version [here](https://github.com/Navteca/chonky-filebrowser).

 We are working on a contributor document and guidelines with additional information you might to work on the extension.